Hallucination (artificial intelligence): Modeling-related causes

 The pre-training of generative pretrained transformers (GPT) involves predicting the next word.
 It incentivizes GPT models to "give a guess" about what the next word is, even when they lack information.
-After pre-training, though, hallucinations can be mitigated through anti-hallucination fine-tuning (such as with reinforcement learning from human feedback).
 Some researchers take an anthropomorphic perspective and posit that hallucinations arise from a tension between novelty and usefulness.
-For instance, Teresa Amabile and Pratt define human creativity as the production of novel and useful ideas.
+For instance, Amabile and Pratt define human creativity as the production of novel and useful ideas.
 By extension, a focus on novelty in machine creativity can lead to the production of original but inaccurate responses—that is, falsehoods—whereas a focus on usefulness may result in memorized content lacking originality.